 The other is by removing impediments to public service that candidates at all experience levels face.
 We can work with federal agencies to improve recruiting and hiring and assist them with fully using internship programs, including assessments that aid agencies in converting the best interns to full-time employees.

 Our Call to Serve program is the only national network of colleges and universities dedicated exclusively to promoting federal service.
-It connects nearly 800 colleges and universities with dozens of federal agencies to inspire students and recent graduates to enter public service, promote federal opportunities and assist agencies with their ability to recruit talent effectively.
+It connects more than 1,000 colleges and universities with dozens of federal agencies to inspire students and recent graduates to enter public service, promote federal opportunities and assist agencies with their ability to recruit talent effectively.